Sparse maximum likelihood estimation for regression models: Model assumptions

 \section{Model assumptions}

-For simplicity of presentation, we will use linear model (\ref{e1}) for illustration but results obtained are valid for all generalized linear models satisfying assumptions (A1), (A2) and (A3) below.
-Consider a regression model with $p$ predictor variables,
+For simplicity, we will use linear model (\ref{e1}) for illustration but results obtained are also valid for generalized linear models satisfying assumptions (A1), (A2), and (A3) below.
+Consider a linear model with $p$ predictor variables,